You open a new Logic Pro session, fired up and ready.

 You heard me.

-Before you even think about dropping an EQ or a compressor on that vocal, stop.
-Sit back.
-Grab your mouse.
-And do a static mix first.
+Before you even think about dropping an EQ or a compressor on that vocal, stop, sit back, and do a static mix first.

 No plugins.
 No automation.
 No secret sauce.

-Just balance the faders.
-Pan the instruments.
-Get a clean, even mix using only volume and pan knobs.
+Just balance the faders, pan the instruments, and get a clean, even mix using only volume and pan.

 Think of it like sketching before painting.

 - Solo nothing.
-You’re not fixing problems.
-You’re building relationships between tracks.
+You're not fixing problems yet.
+You're building relationships between tracks.

 - Start with the drums and bass.
 Get that pocket right.

 - Add the vocals.
-Balance them so they sit with the track, not on top of it.
+Balance them so they sit with the track rather than on top of it.

 - Bring in the rest.
-Guitars, keys, background vocals—each one should earn its spot.
+Guitars, keys, and background vocals should each earn their spot.

-Yes, it might take 20 minutes.
-Maybe more.
-But that static mix becomes your anchor.
-It gives you a reference point for everything that follows.
+It might take 20 minutes, maybe more.
+But that static mix becomes your anchor, a reference point for everything that follows.

 Rule #2: Have a Damn Reason for Every Plugin